Poseidon – Greek God of the Sea

 • Poseidon had an affair with Alope, his granddaughter, and through her fathered the hero Hippothoon.
 Horrified and angered by their affair, Alope’s father (and son of Poseidon) had her buried alive.
 In a moment of kindness, Poseidon turned Alope’s body into the spring, Alope, located near Eleusis.

-• The mortal Amymone was being pursued by a lecherous chthonic satyr who was attempting to rape her.
+• The mortal Amymone was pursued by a lecherous chthonic satyr who was attempting to rape her.
 Poseidon rescued her and together they had a child named Nauplius.

 • One of Poseidon’s male lovers was a minor sea deity, known as Nerites.
 Nerites was thought to be in love with Poseidon.
 Poseidon returned his love and their mutual affection was the origin of Anteros, the god of requited love.
 Poseidon made Nerites his charioteer and showered him with his attentions.
 Possibly out of jealousy, the sun god Helios turned Nerites into a shellfish.

-Stories Involving Poseidon
+Myths Involving Poseidon

 • Poseidon and Odysseus